Why Vision Screening is Not Enough

 The Importance of Visual Skills in Learning

 However, these vision skills can be improved through vision therapy.
-Contact Laguna Eyes Vision Therapy Center today to learn how vision therapy can help you or your child develop important vision skills.
+Contact Laguna Eyes Vision Therapy Center today to learn how vision therapy can help you or your child develop these essential vision skills.

 Vision and Sports Performance